Cattle town

-Cattle towns were midwestern frontier settlements that catered to the cattle industry.
+A cattle town was a frontier settlement in the Midwestern United States that catered to the cattle industry.
 The economies of these communities were heavily dependent on the seasonal cattle drives from Texas, which brought the cowboys and the cattle that these towns relied upon.
 Cattle towns were found at the junctions of railroads and livestock trails.
 These towns were the destination of the cattle drives, the place where the cattle would be bought and shipped off to urban meatpackers, midwestern cattle feeders, or to ranchers on the central or northern plains.
 Cattle towns were made famous by popular accounts of rowdy cowboys and outlaws who were kept under control by local lawmen, but those depictions were mostly exaggeration and myth.

 Cattle towns

 Kansas

 The first cattle town was Abilene, which was made into a market for Texan cattle in 1867.
 The town of Abilene was a prosperous cattle market until farmers took all of its outlying ranges, which completely severed Abilene's link to the trail.
 Ellsworth, Newton, and Wichita replaced Abilene as the major cattle towns in 1872.
 These three towns found themselves on rival railroads and competed for the cattle trade.
 In 1875 the three of them Ellsworth, Newton and Wichita lost access to the cattle trails because of expansive rural settlement around the towns.
 Dodge City became the major cattle town in 1876, and Caldwell joined it in 1880, but both towns were closed to the cattle trade in 1885 when Kansas outlawed the importation of Texan cattle.